Nidhi Company Registration

 - A Nidhi Company should not enter into any pay brokerage or agreement to woo any kind of deposits.

 - The members of the company are not allowed to pledge any of the assets which is submitted as their security.

-Apart from restrictions, you should also know about the disadvantages of Nidhi Company in DEPTH before you decide to start a Nidhi Company.
+Know about the disadvantages of Nidhi Company in Depth before you decide to start a Nidhi Company.
 Below are some of the disadvantages of Nidhi Company: